Please provide your zip code to see plans in your area.

 We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1–800– MEDICARE to get information on all of your options.

 Once you’ve decided that you want more coverage than Original Medicare alone, the next step is figuring out which of the many private insurance options will best fit your needs and budget.

-A Medigap plan will pick up the tab for all or part of your deductibles and coinsurance under Original Medicare (the level of coverage you get depends on the Medigap plan you choose), and a Part D plan will provide prescription coverage.
+A Medigap plan will pick up the tab for varying amounts of your deductibles and coinsurance under Original Medicare (the level of coverage you get depends on the Medigap plan you choose), and a Part D plan will provide prescription coverage.
 A Medicare Advantage plan wraps everything all in one policy: It includes all of the benefits of Original Medicare, has a cap on out-of-pocket costs, and most Medicare Advantage plans also include prescription coverage.

 There’s no right or wrong choice – Medicare Advantage and Original Medicare plus supplemental coverage both work well.
 But there are numerous factors to keep in mind when you’re making the decision: